dseguy/php-error-messages/messages/syntax-error,-unexpected-token-"{".rst

    // the curly bracket array syntax has been removed
    $a{1} = 2;

-   // curly brackets start a new block, and blocks are not allowed inside expressions (the && )
+   // curly brackets start a block, and blocks are not allowed inside expressions (the && )
    $a == 1 && {1} : 3;

    ?>